immunefi-team/Bounty_Boosts/Alchemix/30655 - [SC - Critical] Binary search does not correctly handle duplica....md

 # Binary search does not correctly handle duplicate timestamps

-Submitted on Thu May 02 2024 23:25:10 GMT-0400 (Atlantic Standard Time) by @Holterhus for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 3rd 2024 at 05:25:10 UTC by @Holterhus for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30655